paytaca/stablehedge-paper/README.md

 </figure>

 - Every 4 bytes in `OP_DATA` contains the cumulative satoshis of the UTXOs provided in the inputs, resulting in the last 4 bytes as the total input satoshis.
-- Each in input check's if the adjacent and active indices are from the TreasuryContract.
-This condition ensures that the condition for `OP_DATA` above is true.
+- Each input check's if the adjacent and active indices are from the TreasuryContract.
+This condition ensures that all inputs are from the TreasuryContract and that the data in `OP_DATA` above is true.
-- The outputs have a fixed 1-2 count that returns to the TreasuryContract.
-An optional 2nd output is allowed as change output to allow creating a UTXO with a specific amount of satoshis that will be required when funding short positions.
+- There is a fixed number of 1-2 outputs that returns to the TreasuryContract.
+An optional 2nd output is provided as change output to allow creating a UTXO with a specific amount of satoshis.
+This is required for funding short positions.
 - Having a fixed number of outputs allows us to determine the total output satoshis.
 This can be compared with the last 4 bytes of `OP_DATA`, which is the total input satoshis.
 By comparing these values, we prevent burning a significant amount of satoshis from improperly balancing input and output amounts.

 ### 4.7 Rebalancing